spuentesp/MONITOR/README.md

 See the “System overview (how it works today)” section in `docs/narrative_engine.md` for the current implementation status, including RecorderService, ToolContext, caching/staging (in-memory and Redis), and the end-to-end flow.

 > Tip: Start small.
 Create one Universe, one Story with a few Scenes, edit YAML or ingest two documents, and let the co-pilot draft a scene.
 Then add a what-if branch and compare diffs.

+For a detailed explanation of agents, prompts, LangGraph/LangChain orchestration, and policies, see `docs/agents_and_langgraph.md`.